Tashkent

 Prince Romanov Palace, Tashkent

-• Amir Timur Square/Amir Temur Xiyoboni: Amir Timur Square is the heart of Tashkent, and in the middle of the square you can see a 1996 equestrian monument of Amir Temur, a Uzbek national hero.
+Amir Timur Square is the heart of Tashkent, and in the middle of the square there is an equestrian monument from 1996 of Amir Temur, Uzbek national hero.
+Timur lived 1336-1405, and as a warlord he founded the Timurid dynasty and subjugated colossal lands under him through many campaigns, starting from the current Uzbek area.

 Independence Monument, Tashkent